kyamasam/vue-markdown-blog/src/markdowns/God/god-an-introduction.md

 They hang her son that day on a cross, and all the while He never said a word.
 As He hung his head and breathed His last mortal breath, she felt the dagger go through her heart, the pangs of heartbreak in her mouth, the pain of a dying son.
 She loved Him dearly.

-If you haven't figured it out by now, this story is about Mary and Jesus son is Jesus, and my imagination of a simplified version of the story.
+If you haven't figured it out by now, this story is about Mary and her son Jesus, and my imagination of a simplified version of the story.
-You can find the story [in Mark 15 here](https://www.biblegateway.com/passage/?search=Mark%2015%3A21-41&version=NIV.)
+You can find the story [in Mark 15 here.](https://www.biblegateway.com/passage/?search=Mark%2015%3A21-41&version=NIV.)
 He died for the sake of you and me.

 ## A World Of Hurting People
 There's something about pain and tragedy that we cannot put on paper, or explain if we wanted to.
 It pushes us to seek a power beyond